 Photo caption: As a member of the student research team in the chemistry lab with Dr. James Phillips, Munos found her passion for biomedical research.
 She is pictured here installing a liquid nitrogen trap on the preparatory vacuum line, just one of many complex instruments Blugold researchers like Munos learn to master.

-As an incoming Blugold four years ago, Jordan Munos knew she wanted to go to medical school, but wasn’t certain what major would be her best route to get there.
+As an incoming Blugold four years ago, Jordan Munos knew she wanted to go to medical school, but wasn’t certain which major would be her best route to get there.

 The Aurora, Illinois, native gravitated toward science and discovered an intriguing degree program at the University of Wisconsin-Eau Claire that would combine chemistry and biology, two subjects she enjoyed in high school.
 Munos decided to gamble on a field she knew little about but checked all the boxes for her — she declared a biochemistry/molecular biology major.